Spectral narrowing of a phonon resonance in time-domain sum-frequency spectroscopy: Time-Domain Sum-Frequency Dynamics

 \subsection{Free-Induction Decay of IR Polarization}

 The dephasing of the induced dielectric polarization $P^{(1)}$ in 4H-SiC has been studied close to the LO phonon mode.
 Although the vibration at $\nu_{\t{LO}}$ is not an SFG-active $\chi^{(2)}$ resonance, the phonon-related modulation of the linear optical response $R=F(\nu)$ provides for a strong SFG signal, as discussed previously in Sec.~\ref{sec:spectrum}.
 All time-domain measurements have been performed in PPP polarization configuration.
-For the IR excitation, the length of the FEL pulse has been chosen as short as possible by using a small cavity detuning $\Delta L = 1 \lambda$.
-The SFG transients $I_\t{SFG}(\tau)$ obtained at different excitation frequencies $\nu_\t{IR}$ around $\nu_{\t{LO}} \sim \SI{960}{cm^{-1}}$ are plotted in Figs.~\ref{fig:trSFG}(a),(b), after BOC correction of the delay values $\tau$.\\
+For the IR excitation, a small FEL cavity detuning length $\Delta L = 1 \lambda$ was employed in order to generate FEL pulses with a duration of $\lesssim 1$~ps (cf. Fig.~\ref{fig:2Dtraces}), in contrast to few-ps pulses used in the frequency-domain SFG measurements.
+The SFG transients $I_\t{SFG}(\tau)$ obtained at different excitation frequencies $\nu_\t{IR}$ around $\nu_{\t{LO}} \sim \SI{960}{cm^{-1}}$ are plotted in Figs.~\ref{fig:trSFG}(a),(b), after BOC correction of the delay values $\tau$, see Appendix for details.\\

-Clear differences in the behavior of the IR polarization $P^{(1)}(t)$ can be derived from the SFG graphs $I_\t{SFG}(\tau)$, Fig.~\ref{fig:trSFG}(a): The spectral dependence of the peak amplitude is explained in terms of the Fresnel factor $F(\nu)$, i.~e. linear optical effects.
-With regard to the dynamics, a slower free-induction decay $P^{(1)}(t)$ is observed for the excitation at $\nu_\t{IR}= \SI{960}{cm^{-1}}$, compared to the off-resonant trace at $\nu_\t{IR}=\SI{900}{cm^{-1}}$.
-This is obvious from the semilogarithmic plots in Fig.~\ref{fig:trSFG}(b).
+Clear differences in the behavior of the IR polarization $P^{(1)}(t)$ can be derived from the SFG graphs $I_\t{SFG}(\tau)$, Fig.~\ref{fig:trSFG}(a): The spectral dependence of the peak amplitude arises from the Fresnel factor $F(\nu)$, i.~e. linear optical effects.
+With regard to the dynamics, a slower free-induction decay $P^{(1)}(t)$ is observed for resonant excitation at $\nu_\t{IR}= \SI{960}{cm^{-1}}$, as compared to the off-resonant traces at $\nu_\t{IR}=\SI{900}{cm^{-1}}$ and $\nu_\t{IR}=\SI{930}{cm^{-1}}$.
+This becomes obvious from the normalized semilogarithmic plots in Fig.~\ref{fig:trSFG}(b).
 Further, a small temporal shift of the peak position by about $\SI{400}{fs}$ towards positive delay times is detected in the resonant case, cf. Fig.~\ref{fig:trSFG}(a).\\

 In order to compare the dephasing dynamics at the different excitation frequencies $\nu_\t{IR}$, decay constants are extracted from the experimental data.
 To this end, a fit of the measured transients is performed with the convolution of a reference FEL pulse shape and a step-like exponential function of the form where $H(\tau)$ is the Heaviside distribution.
-The resulting SFG intensity decay times $\kappa$ are displayed in Fig.~\ref{fig:trSFG}(c).
+The resulting SFG intensity decay times $\kappa$ are displayed in Fig.~\ref{fig:trSFG}(c).\\